ThatCoolCoder/foss-rcas/README.md

         - need some way of expressing conditions without creating a turing-complete language?
     - PropellerWithModel needs a way of fading between the two models instead of simply hiding/showing (hard to do because import from gltf)
     - Electrics simulation
-        - At low throttle settings, the prop feels more resistance than when it is at zero throttle
-            - test scenario: fly at full throttle, cut the power, prop might briefly slow to below blur speed but then it speeds up again.
-            - cause: faulty torque calculation, resistance would theroretically be infinity in this case in BrushlessMotor.
         - Motors might be recharging the battery or doing weird things when they freewheel
         - Add some sort of resistance from the motor when it's not powering, otherwise props spin forever
         - Check anticlockwise physics is working as intended